Tomshiii/ahk_wiki/Latest/Classes/Editors/Premiere_RightClick.md

 >    - Set `Preferences > Timeline > Timeline Playback Auto-Scrolling` within Premiere to `No Scroll`
 >    - Ensure `Play In to Out with Preroll/Postroll` **_isn't_** set to <kbd>Shift + Space</kbd> (which it **_is_** by default) if you use <kbd>Shift + anything</kbd> for hotkeys like `Ripple Delete`.
 Not doing so won't break this script in any way, it just makes your timeline navigation infinitely less annoying.
 Setting <kbd>Shift + Space</kbd> to `Play-Stop Toggle` is my preferred hotkey.

+> For a version of this script that **doesn't** use UIA.
+Take a look at the script [here](https://github.com/Tomshiii/ahk/blob/v2.11.3/lib/Classes/Editors/Premiere_RightClick.ahk).
+Just be aware that this version is an older version and as such may be missing future bug fixes/features.

 The initial idea to do this was thought up by [TaranVH](https://github.com/TaranVH/2nd-keyboard) a previous editor for LTT.
 I have since *heavily* edited it to be more useful for myself.
 ***